 courtesy Highclere Castle

-In real life Lady Carnarvon has no less than seven Labradors, while on screen Lord Grantham's faithful canine companion was famously a Labrador called Isis.
+In real life, Lady Carnarvon has about a half dozen Labradors, while on screen Lord Grantham's faithful canine companion was famously a Labrador called Isis.

 (Any rumors of a link to a far more infamous ISIS were, therefore, completely unfounded.)